m-podolski/backup-script/README.md

 Scarab will in any case look for a directory matching `[Bb]ackup[s]*` at the target drive and use the first match as destination.
 Otherwise you can enter your own.
 When updating subdirectories will be presented as a select-list.

-### Update Mode

-The target path must point to an existing directory.
-Otherwise Scarab cannot calculate the available space correctly and you might encounter an error while copying!

 ### Backup Preparation

 Before the actual backup process starts the script will look for a file at the source root called `.scarabprepare.sh` and execute it.
 This is a good way to avoid using links when you want to backup certain files from outside your source directory but not the entire other directories.
 Just add some copy-instructions and you're done.